15 Modern Deck Building Tips and Shortcuts

 Deck Board Spacers

 These yellow deck board spacers can be used to space boards either 1/8 in. or 3/16 in. apart.
-Large spacers like these work well because they’re easy to grab and pull out, and less likely to fall down between the boards.
+Large spacers work well because they’re easy to grab and pull out, and less likely to fall down between the boards.
 They’re also highly visible, which makes them less of a trip hazard.
 You can find deck spacers at some home centers or online.

 Choosing Deck Materials